manirul13/manirul-demo/README.md

 # manirul-demo
-This is my first ever Git Respository
+This is my first ever Git Repository.
+Author-Manirul Islam